Advisories and Notices

 New Registration: Private Sale Mailed Only

-Although we enjoy seeing our community members in the office, in light of the current Coronavirus/COVID-19 recommendations, please take advantage of the options above to help us reduce the spread of the virus.
-As always, feel free to contact us at 778-6539 Monday – Friday 9:00 A.M. – 5:00 P.M. or email Mavis Gensel- .
+Please feel free to take advantage of the options above or contact us at 778-6539 Monday, Wednesday, and Thursday 7:30 a.m. - 5:30 p.m., and Tuesday 8:00 a.m. - 6:00 p.m. or email Mavis Gensel- .
 You can also go to our Administration page for further contact information.

 Dog licenses